gardener/cc-utils/doc/pipeline.rst

 .. note::
-  Pipeline names are displayed in the concourse UI.
+  Pipeline names are displayed in the Concourse UI.
 Try to keep names reasonably short (< 20 chars) and refrain from using whitespace of non-ASCII charaters.